How to stay hydrated during winter training

 During your session

-If you're outside doing longer sessions in cold, dry air, you might find that you benefit from drinking a stronger electrolyte drink than normal, as there is a tendency for your body to want to pee more in the cold (a well documented but not fully understood phenomenon called 'Cold Diuresis').
+If you're doing longer sessions - especially those outside in cold, dry air - you might find that you benefit from drinking an electrolyte drink as there’s a tendency for your body to want to pee more in the cold (a well documented, but not fully understood, phenomenon called 'cold diuresis’).

 After your session

 Pace your rehydration out over a few hours post session, using thirst and urine colour/volume as the main indicators of when you are back to where you should be.
-Ideally your pee should be a relatively pale, straw like colour, not dark (indicating possible dehydration) or totally clear (probably indicating over-hydration).
+Ideally your pee should be a relatively pale, straw like colour, not dark (indicating possible dehydration) or totally clear (probably indicating over-hydration), although you shouldn't always rely entirely on this indicator.

-In the past, when it came to hydration, 'more is better' was the most frequent advice.
-It's actually a balancing act.
+When following the guidelines above do be careful not to drink too much.
+In the past, when it came to hydration, 'more is better' was the standard advice.

-That's why learning to listen to your body and to read the early signs of thirst is actually the best way to keep your fluid levels balanced.
+As long as you give it roughly the right amount of each, it will generally do the rest.
+Learning to listen to your body and to read the early signs of thirst is the best way to keep your fluid levels balanced and stay hydrated.

 1. Don't neglect hydration in the winter, especially if large amounts of your training is done indoors or in cold, dry conditions where fluid loss can be surprisingly high.

 2. Turn up as hydrated as possible.
-Don't just drink loads right before you get started.
+And don't just drink loads right before you get started.

 3. Listen to your body (and keep an eye on urine colour) to monitor your hydration level.
 Dark pee means you probably need to increase fluid intake.
 If it's completely clear and you are peeing alot, you're probably drinking too much, which can be as bad than not drinking enough.